B-Stanley-0316/Nat_Parks_Project/README.md

 [Link to Google Slides](https://docs.google.com/presentation/d/1K_Hdr0zkWgMWZNgbmpIYqnqNQ8xBo2TaI6PAxGkzRgg/edit?usp=sharing)

-### Machine Learning Models:

-1. Linear regression to answer if biodiversity affects the popularity of the hike.

-    a.
-Hypothesis: If trail popularity is based on biodiversity, then parks with over 20 species in the park have over a 60 popularity score.

-    b.
-Null Hypothesis: There is no relationship between the biodiversity and popularity if parks of over 20 species are more often to be less than 60 popularity.

-    c.
-Alternative Hypothesis: If trail popularity is not based on popularity, then parks will have less than 20 species will be above the mean in popularity.

-    d.
-Accepted score: Accepted p-value significance of < 0.05

-    **Note: If this does not correlate, we could also try to see if popularity negatively affects biodiversity, and repurpose the following algorithms.**

-2. Random forest model to predict in which states to build more national parks.
-Will categorize the states as desireable or not desireable for park investment.

-    a.
-Target variable: desireable

-    b.
-Dependent variables (features): popularity_score, rating, no_visits, no_species, no_classes, no_families

-    c.
-Accuracy score = .70 or higher

-    d.
-Perform feature importance and redesign features if needed.

-    **Note: If we go with the plan B option, we could use no_endangered somehow.**

-3. Dendogram classification algorithm to categorize the parks for direction of future investments.

-    a.
-Categorizes the national parks into a hierarchy based on the features: popularity_score, rating, no_visits, no_species, no_classes, no_families

 ### Database Structure:

 Below is an ERD describing the 3 tables we will use in this analysis: